New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Positive Reinforcement

 Positive reinforcement is a major part of ABA therapy and is just as critical to achieving results.
-It acts as the glue between antecedents and desired behaviors, reinforcing good associations as the patient learns them.
+It is the glue between antecedents and desired behaviors, reinforcing good associations as the patient learns them.
 This can be anything from verbal praise to stickers or rewards.
 It could be an opportunity to engage in a favorite activity.
 Whatever form it takes, positive reinforcement must be used consistently.
-This establishes good patterns and ensures the treatment experience is enjoyable for children.
+This builds healthy patterns and makes the treatment experience enjoyable for kids.

 Social Behavior and Skills